 Table of Contents

 Xeon E5-2670 v3 is a 12-core Haswell-EP CPU that is inexpensive and easy to find, often coming from pre-built systems.
-At stock it looks modest, but with Turbo Boost Unlock (TBU) it delivers solid multi-threaded performance.
+Out of the box, its specs look modest, but with Turbo Boost Unlock (TBU) it delivers solid multi-threaded performance.

 Specifications